skmonjur/VMMprayerTimeTable/index.md

 <html>
    <body>
       <h1>Fajr 6:15</h1>
       <h4>- There is a sunnah prayer known as <a href="https://www.abuaminaelias.com/dailyhadithonline/tag/forenoon-prayer-salat-al-duha/">Duha prayer</a>.
 Time starts from few minutes after sunrise and lasts until 30-45 minutes before Duhur prayer (approximately).
-This is a very small act of worship advised by our Prophet (pbuh) with many rewards.
-Explore the hadiths on this and see if you could offer this prayer regularly and see the Barakah for yourself by the will of Allah.
-You could pray 2-4 raqah for this and Allah knows the best.</h4>
+The reward is similar to performing Hajj. <a href="https://www.youtube.com/watch?v=cqent3bXmMg">vdo</a></h4>
       <h1 id="yy"></h1>
       <script>
          var today = new Date();